N2-Sys/BitSense/README.md

 ... # Simulator output, omitted here
 ```

-Furthermore, `PerFlowMeasHelper.sh` helps to you to run one of the six framework under all possible memory budgets.
+Furthermore, `PerFlowMeasHelper.sh` helps you run one of the six framework under all possible memory budgets.
 Its usage is detailed as follows.
 ```console
 > ./PerFlowMeasHelper.sh -h
 OVERVIEW: Helper of per-flow measurement